Criminal Defence Factsheets

 Is there a difference depending on how much was manufactured?

 Yes.
 The maximum term of imprisonment depends on the type of drug and quantity.
-The differences are set out below.
-In this table, quantities are rounded down.
+The differences are in the table below.
+In this table, we round the quantities down.
 For example, 450g of Methylamphetamine falls into the commercial quantity, not large commercial.